 For those individuals who are feeling unwell, in the CDC Higher Risk Group, have a family member or someone that you reside with that feels unwell, or if you reside in a school district that has temporarily shut down or reverted to online schooling and you have children that have been impacted, you may work from home, if your job allows it and you have the necessary resources to do so (such as internet access).
 You MUST coordinate with your direct Supervisor to discuss this before doing so.

 If you do not have an illnesses we ask that you not take advantage of this offering and continue to come into the office and work as we have a significant number of employees that do not have the capability to work from home.

 Most ACERTUS employees have laptop devices and our operational and technology systems are cloud based including email, phone systems, file sharing, meetings, etc. so in the event of any travel or workplace restrictions, most business functions and employees will resume work remotely.

 For our title and registration service line, in the event of a corporate office shut down, we will have a leadership response team assembled to field calls.
 In the event DMVs shut down, our team will be unable to process, and you may experience delays.
-As of March 12, 2020, we are closely monitoring potential DMV closures in DC, Virginia and Maryland as they are no longer accepting walk-ins.
+As of March 12, 2020, we are closely monitoring potential DMV closures.

 - We created and published a statement for the sales team to share with any customers inquiring on March 5